Gage-Giovanni/pokesearch/README.md

 # Pokesearch
-PokeSearch is a Pokedex website containing all 898 current pokemon.
+PokeSearch is a Pokedex website which uses PokéAPI to display information about all 898 current pokemon.
 The main function of the site is to provide a useful filter bar to help users sort through pokemon more easily.
 The filter bar currently filters on name or type of pokemon.

 # Built with
 - Javascript